schmelling/clock_evo/README.md

 ### Installation

-#### AVIDA
+#### Avida

-All of the evolutionary experiments will be run in the AVIDA platform for digital evolution.
+All of the evolutionary experiments will be run in the Avida platform for digital evolution.
 For the installation, please read their installation instructions on their [GitHub repository](https://github.com/devosoft/avida).
 For Mac OS X and Windows, a binary installer is available on [devosoft.org](http://avida.devosoft.org).

 #### Python